 Mobile app user retention varies widely, particularly as new apps and technologies continue to enter the market every day.
 To succeed, app publishers should never stop heavily focusing on understanding their users’ unique, frequently changing interests.
 Overly complicating the user experience or failing to consistently deliver value and engage with users will inevitably lead to lower retention and increased churn rates.

-In 2023, consumer apps need to increasingly think outside of the box and beyond the noise, not only listening to and rewarding users but also exploring new strategic partnerships and linking value to something greater than savings, games, and interesting content.
+In 2024 and beyond, consumer apps need to increasingly think outside of the box and beyond the noise, not only listening to and rewarding users but also exploring new strategic partnerships and linking value to something greater than savings, games, and interesting content.

 “With Zendrive, what I love is this next dimension of a win-win-win for everyone.
 It’s not just financial savings, but how can we help families be safer by helping them drive safer?
 And if you can align all of these incentives, I think that’s a very powerful message and something that I personally get really excited about.” - Dom Wong, CEO & Co-Founder, Pogo